racmeh/Test11/README.md

 7. To update the database, in chrome, type the url- localhost:8080/refresh (It will be shown as an empty page in Chrome as no template has been defined for it)

 8. To view admin panel, type in chrome- localhost:8080/adm

+(For viewing just the frontend, the link for the same is given in the repository)